MoorjaniLab/rolloff/README.md

 An example run is available in ``src/example/`` directory.

 #### Support
-Send queries to Priya Moorjani (moorjani@berkeley.edu)
+For questions, please email Priya Moorjani (moorjani@berkeley.edu)